Ross County is rich in history. From the eagle weather vane to the fabled Burton E. Stevenson, libraries have always been a part of that story.

 1901: the Chillicothe Public Library reports an annual circulation of nearly 30,000 items.

-January, 1906: The school board sets aside lot 36 (140 S. Paint St.) for the construction of a public library.
-The city accepts a gift of $30,000 from Andrew Carnegie for building construction.
+January, 1906: After several years of discussion, the school board sets aside lot 36 (140 S. Paint St.) for the construction of a public library.
+The city accepts a gift of $30,000 from Andrew Carnegie (originally offered in 1903) for building construction with the understanding that $3000 annually must be budgeted for upkeep and operations.

 September, 1907: the new Carnegie (Main) Library opens with a collection of 26,000 volumes.
 The eagle weathervane from the first state house is proudly displayed above the circulation desk.